ace-n/Euphoria/README.md

 <pre>
 Keyword - only item names that contain this value will be searched. (e.x.
 A keyword of "huntsman" would exclude any item without "huntsman" in their name).
 Levels - a comma-separated list of levels to search for.
 Only items that have matching levels will be searched.
-Craft #s - identical to levels, except this uses craft numbers.
+Craft #s - identical to Levels, except this uses craft numbers.
 Buyer ID64 - the Steam ID64 of the person buying/collecting the items.
 Outpost ID - the numerical ID of a TF2 Outpost trade relevant to the search.
-Notes - a place for additional information about the search.
+Notes [TODO] - a place for additional information about the search.
 Search mode - specifies when the search will be performed.
   Automatic - search will always be carried out
   Manual - search will only be carried out when the user clicks the "Search" button (i.e. it won't be carried out during automatic searching)